-- Turn the steering wheel full-right and fullleft.
-Make sure operation is smooth and unrestricted throughout the whole range with no binding or excessive free play. - Operate the throttle levers several times to make sure there is no hesitation in their travel.
-Operation should be smooth over the complete range of motion, and each lever should return completely to the idle position. - Look for loose or damaged connections of the throttle and shift cables.
+- Turn the steering wheel fully to port and starboard.
+Check that operation is smooth and unrestricted throughout the whole range with no binding or excessive free play. - Operate the remote control lever several times to check that there is no hesitation in its travel.
+Operation should be smooth over the complete range of motion. - Inspect the throttle and shift cable connections for damage and looseness.